 Drew retired from SVMC to follow his passion for helping support and coach others.
-He is available for Life, Health and Wellness coaching for all individuals regardless of profession.
+He is available for Life, Health and Relationship coaching for all individuals regardless of age or profession.
 His practice focuses on coaching and mentoring healthcare practitioners of all disciplines as well as the general public.
 He guides them through the many challenges new and experienced providers face each day.
 His clients may be Registered Nurses, LPNs, Nursing Assistants, EMTs, Radiology Technicians, and other ancillary professionals.
 Drew’s coaching style is based on his “walking the walk” work and life experiences.
 He understands the unique culture of working in the healthcare industry as he has lived it.
 His experience working with people is his greatest asset.
 The breadth of this experience is invaluable in a coaching practice.

-When not in his office coaching clients, he can be found as a guest lecturer in the nursing and allied health programs at Vermont Technical College, Southern Vermont College, and the Southwestern Vermont Career Development Center or teaching other college students.
+When not in his office or online coaching clients, he can be found as a guest lecturer in the nursing and allied health programs at Vermont Technical College and the Southwestern Vermont Career Development Center.
 He is a part-time professor at the Community College of Vermont (CCV).
 His courses include Wellness for Life, Medical Terminology, Medical Assisting, Phlebotomy, and Introduction to Forensics.

 Drew is a strong advocate for community service and is a life member of the Manchester Rescue Squad.
 He has served as an executive officer and EMS provider for more than 30 years.
 Drew is a trainer for “U Matter” which is a Suicide Prevention Community Awareness program certified by the Vermont Suicide Prevention Center.
 Recently Drew became a Guardian ad Litem (GAL) in the Vermont Family Court system.
 In this role, he advocates for the welfare and best interests of the youth in Vermont.